aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk bootstrap --app='node bin/main.js' foo bar
 ```

+By default, bootstrap stack will be protected from stack termination.
+This can be disabled using
+`--termination-protection` argument.

 #### `cdk doctor`
 Inspect the current command-line environment and configurations, and collect information that can be useful for
 troubleshooting problems.
 It is usually a good idea to include the information provided by this command when submitting